JoeNyland/puppet-cloudwatch/README.md

 The script reports only Auto Scaling metrics.
 Default:false

+#### `cron_min`
+The minute at which to run the cron job.
+The default is cron runs every minute.
+To change to run every 5 minutes use '*/5'.
+Default: '*'

 ## Limitations

 Tested on CentOS 7, Debian 7, Debian 8, Ubuntu 12.04, Ubuntu 14.04 and Amazon Linux 2015.03.